Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 These dogs are canine mermaids being equipped with webbed feet, an otter-like tail (which serves as a powerful rudder) and a slightly oily, water repellent coat (which provides protection from water, cold and all types of ground cover).

 These sporty guys, like many on this list, were bred to held hunt down various types of waterfowl.
 With his webbed feet and sleek construction, this breed makes one of dogdom’s finest swimmers.

 The American Kennel Club expects these dogs to have round feet that are webbed and high arched with toes close, pads thick and hard, and nails strong and quite heavy.
-Their coat must be weather resistant and water-repellent so to protect the dogs when working in heavy cover or in cold water.
+Their coat must be weather resistant and water-repellent so to protect the dogs when working under heavy cover or in cold water.